Skip to main content

 • Wrongful death *when applicable

-Let Us Make The Personal Injury Claims Process Easier
+Let Us Make The Process Easier

 Our firm knows that this can be a difficult time in your life.
 You may feel confused, stressed, and concerned about how you will cover the costs of your bills.
 Let us take these burdens off of you so you can focus on your recovery.
-Call the personal injury lawyer that Rockville, MD has trusted for over 35 years: contact the Law Office of Daniel J. Wright today.
+Call our personal injury lawyer that Rockville, MD has trusted for over 35 years: contact the Law Office of Daniel J. Wright today.

 If you were involved in a car accident that was caused because of another person’s carelessness or negligence on the road, then you could be eligible to file a personal injury claim.
+Our personal injury lawyers have extensive legal experience helping people reach settlements that are fair and beneficial to them.
+Having our personal injury legal team on your side means that you will have someone to:

-• Handle Any and All Negotiations with Insurance Companies
+Handle Any And All Negotiations With Insurance Companies

-• Prove That the Other Driver Is Liable for Your Injuries
+Prove That the Other Driver Is Liable For Your Injuries

-• Help You Determine the Value of Your Injuries
+Help You Determine The Value Of Your Injuries

-• Find and Negotiate a Fair Settlement
+Find And Negotiate A Fair Settlement

-• File a Personal Injury Lawsuit
+File A Personal Injury Lawsuit

-If negotiations come to a standstill because the insurance company is unwilling to come to a fair settlement offer, then having a lawyer also means that you have someone to prepare to file a lawsuit so that you get the compensation you deserve.
-Sometimes, simply filing a lawsuit is enough to get the insurance company to make a fair settlement, but if not, your Rockville MD personal injury lawyer is prepared to take your case to court.
+If negotiations come to a standstill because the insurance company is unwilling to come to a fair personal injury settlement offer, then having our lawyer also means that you have someone to prepare to file a lawsuit so that you get the compensation you deserve.
+Sometimes, simply filing a lawsuit is enough to get the insurance company to make a fair settlement, but if not, our MD personal injury lawyer is prepared to take your case to court.
+Call the Law Office of Daniel J. Wright today to set up a consultation with an injury attorney clients recommend.
+We make sure that your legal rights are protected so that you do not end up paying for someone else’s negligence.
+Our attorneys are ready to assist you.

 When Should I Hire a Personal Injury Lawyer?

-Getting in touch with a lawyer from the very beginning is important because many insurers try to trick you or pressure you into accepting less compensation than your case is actually worth.
+We recommend contacting our personal injury lawyers in Rockville MD as soon as possible after your accident.
+Of course, you should get the emergency medical care you need first.
+After that, call Daniel J. Wright for assistance with your case immediately.
+Getting in touch with our lawyer from the very beginning is important because many insurers try to trick you or pressure you into accepting less compensation than your case is actually worth.
 Once you sign that agreement, you lose the ability to sue.
-A lawyer can help you make sure any settlement covers your needs completely, including future needs.
+Our lawyer can help you make sure any settlement covers your needs completely, including future needs.

 What Are the Most Common Mistakes With Personal Injury Cases?

+Another reason it’s good to have our lawyers by your side is to avoid making mistakes that can cost you your case.
+You should never apologize to the other driver in a car accident or admit fault.
+Be careful with what you say on social media as well.
+Don’t give the idea that you were responsible for what happened.
+Otherwise, you give the insurance company evidence to use against you, potentially resulting in you getting blamed for the accident and sued.
 Another common mistake is underestimating the extent of your injuries when making a claim.
 Not all injuries are visible on the surface.
 Some health problems show up weeks or months later.
 Take your time to get an accurate health assessment and think about your future needs.

-Is It Better To Settle or Sue?
+Is It Better To Settle Or Sue?

+There are benefits to settling a case (receiving payment and benefits in exchange for giving up your claim) and benefits for going to court.
+Before answering the question, however, it’s important to stress that you need to have a lawyer representing you.
+Trying to settle or negotiate with insurance companies on your own is generally a disaster.
+They may hide fine print that reduces the amount of money you receive.
+With the help of our personal injury team, your case gets the respect it deserves.
 As long as a settlement offer provides compensation that covers your needs, including medical costs and lost work benefits, it can be advantageous to settle.
 That way you avoid the time and expense of going to court.
 When insurance coverage is inadequate, however, your only option may be to sue.
-Daniel J. Wright has extensive experience with both personal injury law and courtroom litigation.
+Found attorney, Daniel J. Wright, has extensive experience with both personal injury law and courtroom litigation.

 Common Questions About Personal Injury Cases Infographic